 2. Allow guest posting on your blog

-There aren’t many bloggers that don’t know about guest posting as this is one of the most popular methods for bloggers to get content and get backlinks on other blogs.
+There aren’t many bloggers that don’t know about guest posting, as this is one of the most popular methods for bloggers to get content and get backlinks on other blogs.

 2.1 Check your DA score

-Websites with higher DA (40+) get around 50-60 requests every month, so you will have plenty of guests posts to choose from.
+Websites with higher DA (40+) get around 50-60 requests every month, so you will have plenty of guest posts to choose from.
 You can check your Domain Authority(DA) and Page Authority(PA) ranks on Moz Open Site Explorer.

 2.2 Create a “Write for us” page